 much easier to see here.

-The 31-day bars all go right up to the top of the graph, though.
-It might not
+Now the 31-day bars all go right up to the top of the graph.
+It

 The graph still looks a bit odd though - there aren't any months with half-days